Alcohol Beverage Permitting (Policy 1050)

 8. Donated Alcoholic Beverages

 a.
-Upon proper application, the Director of Idaho State Police may grant a permit to the Event Organizer for the dispensing of donated Alcoholic Beverages consisting only of wine and/or beer for benevolent, charitable, or public purpose.
+For donated alcohol, the Event Organizer must also submit an application to the Director of the Idaho State Police who may grant a permit to the Event Organizer for the dispensing of donated Alcoholic Beverages for benevolent, charitable, or public purpose.

 b.
-Eligible Event Organizers shall include recognized University departments, affiliates, and 501(c)(3) organizations.
+Eligible Event Organizers shall include recognized University departments or units, affiliates, and 501(c)(3) organizations.

 c.
-Copies of all applicable Alcohol Beverage Permits shall describe dispensing of donated Alcoholic Beverages per Idaho State Police requirements and University or City requirements.
+Copies of all applicable Alcohol Beverage Permits shall describe dispensing of donated alcohol per Idaho State Police requirements and University or City of Boise requirements.

 d.
-The food and beverage service provider may receive or store the wine and/or beer to be used at the event, and dispense such wine and/or beer to attendees of the benevolent, charitable or public purpose event for which the permit has been issued.
-Fees for service shall be assessed according to the food and beverage service provider.
+The Alcohol Provider may receive or store the alcohol to be used at the event, and dispense such alcohol to attendees of the benevolent, charitable, or public purpose event for which the permit has been issued.
+Fees for service shall be assessed according to the contracted service provider.

 e.
-If Alcoholic Beverages are donated to support an organization’s activities through an event, the name of the Alcoholic Beverage manufacturer or distributor must not be connected to the name of the event itself.
-The Alcoholic Beverage manufacturer or distributor may be recognized and publicly thanked as organization supporter along with other supporters of the organization.
+If alcohol is donated by an Alcoholic Beverage manufacturer or distributor, the name of the Alcoholic Beverage manufacturer or distributor must not be connected to the name of the event itself.
+The Alcoholic Beverage manufacturer or distributor may, however, be recognized and publicly thanked as an organization supporter along with other supporters of the organization.